Burst-Statistics/burst/readme.txt

 We value your feedback.
 You can [submit a support request on the WordPress forums](https://wordpress.org/support/plugin/burst-statistics/), and we will respond promptly.

 == Change log ==
+= 1.5.5.1 =
+* Fix: Tracking would only work for users with cookieless tracking, because the burst script was empty due to an error in the build process.
+This has been resolved.

 = 1.5.6 =
 * Improvement: Removed unused anonymize IP function.
 We don't save any IP addresses, so this has been removed.
 * Improvement: In the database boolean values will now be saved as tinyint(1) instead of int(1).
 This will save space in the database.